-Richmond City and Henrico County Health Districts are in Phase 2 of vaccination.
-Anyone aged 12 or older is eligible to receive a vaccine.
-As of November 1, 62.7% of the region's population has received at least one dose of the vaccine.
-57.6% of the region's population has been fully vaccinated and 6.9% had received a booster.
-Approximately 61.8% of the combined Richmond City and Henrico County population has received at least one dose and 56.5% of the two districts' combined population has been fully vaccinated.
-Similar to the rest of the region, a growing number of 6.8% had received a booster.
+In Richmond City and Henrico County Health Districts, anyone aged 5 or older is eligible to receive a vaccine.
+As of December 13, 68.7% of the region's population has received at least one dose of the vaccine.
+61.8% of the region's population has been fully vaccinated.
+Approximately 66.7% of the combined Richmond City and Henrico County population has received at least one dose and 61.8% of the two districts' combined population has been fully vaccinated.
+A growing number of 24.8% had received a booster.

 In both Richmond City and Henrico County, older age groups have consistently been vaccinated at a higher rate than younger age groups.
 In Richmond City, the 70% vaccination benchmark has been met by individuals aged 65 and over.
-In Henrico County that same benchmark was recently met by individuals aged 30 and over and all groups are now over 70% in the "at least one dose" category.
+In Henrico County that same benchmark was recently met by individuals aged 30 and over and all groups 12> are now over 70% in the "at least one dose" category.